 How to apply:

-Complete the application form below including a 140-character message about technology addiction.
+Complete the application form including a 140-character message about technology addiction.
 The top 10 applications will be selected as finalists.
 The finalists will be asked to write a full length 500- to 1,000-word essay about technology addiction.

 How we'll select the winner: